datapolitical/chrisfnicholson/_includes/writeups/smoked-whole-chicken.md

 I placed the chicken on the grill in the center, above the drip pan, stuck one probe [in the breast](https://www.weber.com/NZ/en/grill-skills/mastering-poultry/chicken/how-to-probe-a-whole-chicken/weber-1720834.html) and affixed the other to the grate.
 <br>
-{% picture writeup images/pages/smoked-whole-chicken-3.jpeg 1:1 --alt "heating up the coals" %}

 Now, we wait — I monitored the temperature on my dual probe thermometer, adjusting the bottom vent to keep temp around 275 degrees Fahrenheit.
 This meant occasionally adding additional coals and additional wood chips.
 When adding coals, make sure to lift the lid straight up and try to keep it open for no more than 30 seconds.

-8. Once the Chicken temperate hit 145 I opened up the bottom grates to boost the oven temperature to 350.
+Once the Chicken temperate hit 145 I opened up the bottom grates to boost the oven temperature to 350.
 <br>
 {% picture writeup images/pages/smoked-whole-chicken-4.jpeg 1:1 --alt "monitoring the cook" %}